 It doesn’t matter which job you do and which position you are in, most of us receive at least some emails each day.
 Knowing how to write an email response professionally is one of the must-have skills.
 If you are not confident enough in this skill, let’s improve it by reading this post.

 What is a response email?

 The name has already told us all.
 A response email is simply an email to reply to another email.
-In business, this is the types of email you will have to write everyday.
-This could be a meeting confirmation email, approving an application email, inquiry response email, declining an invitation or contract email, acknowledgement email, etc. Therefore, our receivers could be anyone you meet while working: your partner, your customer, your boss, your colleague.
+In business, this is the type of email you will have to write every day.
+This could be a meeting confirmation email, approving an application email, inquiry response email, declining an invitation or contract email, acknowledgment email, etc. Therefore, our receivers could be anyone you meet while working: your partner, your customer, your boss, your colleague.

 Since maintaining high standards in business emails is a sign of professionalism, email response must be written well in every case.
 Poorly structured and unprofessional responses can even potentially result in business failure.
 So how to write an email response?

 Types of responses and their format

 There are many different types of email responses, depending on how you divide them.
 You can base on your intention, your format, or on to whom you are sending the email.
 In this post, we will list response emails into 2 types: